European shares trudge higher as stimulus wave stems selloff

 Although investors have largely shrugged off macroeconomic data so far, all eyes will now be on a flash reading of activity surveys from the euro zone due later in the day for signs of the extent of the economic damage from the outbreak.

-Travel and leisure stocks .SXTP, which have posted some of the heaviest losses this month, were up 2.6% in early trading.
+Travel and leisure stocks, which have posted some of the heaviest losses this month, were up 2.6% in early trading.

-Miners .SXPP, insurers .SXIP and oil and gas stocks .SEXP were the biggest gainers among the major European subsectors, rising between 5% and 6%.
+Miners, insurers and oil and gas stocks were the biggest gainers among the major European subsectors, rising between 5% and 6%.

-France’s Biomérieux (BIOX.PA) jumped 30% after the healthcare company won approval from the U.S. Food and Drug Administration for its product aimed at testing for coronavirus.
+France’s Biomérieux jumped 30% after the healthcare company won approval from the U.S. Food and Drug Administration for its product aimed at testing for coronavirus.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Bernard Orr)